ispapp/go-ip-ac/README.md

 // set this string to send an email notification regarding
 // new IP addresses were banned
-// new IP addresses exceeded the absurd_auth_attempts limit
+// new IP addresses exceeded the o.NotifyAfterAbsurdAuthAttempts limit
 // a new subnet was blocked

 // string with smtp credentials